OSU-slatelab/RNN-T-ASR/README.md

 * <code>--nodes</code> number of nodes to request.
 * <code>--gpus</code> number of gpus per node.

 The folder <code>sync</code> is required for distributed training (DDP) as we use a shared file system to synchronize training.
-Always remember to DELETE <code>sync/shared</code> BEFORE STARTING A NEW DDP INSTANCE.
+Always remember to DELETE <code>sync/shared</code> BEFORE STARTING A NEW DDP INSTANCE, otherwise the training won't start.

 ## Decoding
 We use a beam search variant proposed in [2].